Import STEP File to Generate Point Cloud Model and Configure the Trajectory

 For large target objects (such as air conditioner housings), it is recommended to use Custom downsampling to prevent the loss of some feature point clouds caused by automatic downsampling.

-Now the STL file configuration is complete.
+Now, the configuration for the STL file is finished.
 Click Next to edit the generated point cloud model.

 Edit Point Cloud Model

-After the point cloud model is generated, it should be edited for better 3D matching.
+The generated point cloud model should be edited for better performance in the subsequent 3D matching.

-Errors may occur during conversion from STL model to point cloud, causing the point cloud model not to align perfectly with the STL model.
+The process of converting the STL model to a point cloud may introduce errors, causing the point cloud model to be misaligned with the STL model.

 Edit Point Cloud